sagarsiddhpura/ExoPlayerKotlinHlsDemo/README.md

 - API type structure, call videoactivity with required data and it handles everything on its own
 - Loading animation when stream is loading/buffering
 - Handles device orientation changes without video restart
-- Handles fullscreen, no not sleep, keep screen on, brightness for video
+- Handles fullscreen, do not sleep, keep screen on and brightness when video is started

 ## Preview: